valerii-tsvietkov/ansible-shortcuts/documentation/development/README.md

 * [Vagrant](https://www.vagrantup.com/downloads.html)

 ### Generate SSH key for GIT repo
-You can use Git with Putty Pageant and not give passwords to Git programm when interacting with repo.
+You can use Git with Putty Pageant and not give passwords to Git program when interacting with repo.
 Generate dedicated key in Puttygen.
 Save private part with password.
 Load public part to Your account
 Use privatekey with pageant.